 Frequently Asked Questions (FAQ)

 Motivation is often something that seems intangible and ephemeral, but you can motivate yourself and others consistently if you follow a few directions.
-Remember that all motivation is based on some sort of internal or external incentive, and if you’re able to identify that and create an environment that supports the pursuit of that incentive you will be more motivated consistently over time.
+Remember that all motivation is based on some sort of internal or external incentive, and if you’re able to identify that and create an environment that supports the pursuit of that incentive, you will become more motivated over time.